 Peter T. Barts, P.G.

-Peter Barts, founder of HSA Golden, has almost 30 years of experience in environmental and hazardous waste projects working in domestic as well as international settings.
 Pete is an alumnus of both the University of South Florida and University of Texas at Austin, and he is a registered Professional Geologist in Florida and Georgia.
 With an educational background in hydrogeology and a long working history in Florida, Pete is thoroughly familiar with Florida’s complex geological framework and its implications on groundwater and contaminant flow.

 Pete’s areas of expertise include: